tushar-c/tushar-c.github.io/_posts/2018-7-15-Going-Further-:-Classification-with-Logistic-Regression.md

 plt.show()
 ```

-We have seen a lot of the bits in this code before.
+We have seen a lot of this code before in the previous post.
 Here we use the `stable_log` function to keep a *lower* and an *upper* bound for the function, so that it does not result in *numerical overflow / underflow*.

 The parameter `n_iterations` sets how many iterations we want of the method.
 The function `stable_sigmoid` also ensures *numerical stability*.